Frequently Asked Questions

 What is your production process?

-The inked maps are scanned and imported into Paintshop Pro, where color is added and small corrections can be made.
-Then imported into Adobe Illustrator, where title and subtitles are added and they are scaled to fit as required.
-For Letterpress prints, the Illustrator files are then sent to Boxcar Press, where they are converted into letterpress printing plates and then printed, one-at-a-time, on a vintage platen press.
-Digital prints are printed by Vintage Press and Design, run by a friend of mine in Fayetteville.
+The inked maps are scanned and imported into Paintshop Pro, where color is added and small corrections can be made, then imported into Adobe Illustrator, where title and subtitles are added and they are scaled to fit as required.
+For Letterpress prints, a printing plate is made by sandwiching a negative film image of the map with a photosensitive polymer printing plate and exposing to ultraviolet light.
+These plates are then mounted to an aluminum base plate and printed, one-at-a-time, on a vintage platen press.
+Digital prints are made on an Epson Stylus Pro 4900 inkjet printer.

 WHERE DO YOU WORK?

 I live and work in Fayetteville, Arkansas in the beautiful Ozark Mountains, in the northwest corner of the state.
 My office is at home and Letterpress printing is done in a print shop owned by Frank Sharp, longtime Fayetteville resident.
 For forty years Frank ran the print shop as part of his Ozark Mountain Smokehouse business.
 For about the last twenty years the print shop sat idle, until the summer of 2015 when I approached Frank about using it for my cards.
 Frank, always known for his generosity, immediately offered me free, unlimited access to the shop, and the story has unfolded from there.
 Thank you Frank!